-• All students must apply for flexible credit options by submitting a Flexible Credit Application to the Counselor or a Dean.

-- While filling out the application students should consult with family, advisor, and content area specialist at their respective school to ensure curricula covers standards and appropriate benchmarks. - The application must be reviewed by a Dean or Counselor and the Student's Crew Leader. - Approved applications will be passed onto the School's Superintendent for signature and will require the following signatures as well: a Dean or Counselor, Crew Leader, - Student, Parent or Legal Guardian, person or persons providing instruction (if applicable). - Applications that do not meet requirements: Appeals process for submissions that do not meet requirements will be returned and advised on aspects of application that are not sufficient.
-Students are able to reapply after the appropriate changes have been made. - Assessment of mastery for intended objectives will be handled at the conclusion of pre-determined period for awarding of credit.
+- All students must apply for flexible credit options by submitting a Flexible Credit Application to the Counselor or a Dean. - While filling out the application, students should consult with family, advisors, and content area specialists at their respective school to ensure curricula covers standards and appropriate benchmarks. - Applications must be reviewed by a Dean or Counselor and the Student's Crew Leader. - Approved applications will be presented to the School's Superintendent for signature - Applications also require signatures from a Dean or Counselor, Crew Leader, Student, Parent or Legal Guardian, & person or persons providing instruction (if applicable). - Applications that do not meet requirements: Appeals process for submissions that do not meet requirements will be returned and advised on aspects of application that are not sufficient.
+Students are able to reapply after the appropriate changes have been made. - Assessment of mastery for intended objectives will be handled at the conclusion of a predetermined period for awarding of credit.
 Assessment is determined through a pass/fail process based on mastery of stated objectives in application.
-Exceptions of the pass/fail assessment are permitted if approved by Dean of Academics. - All Flexible Credit courses that are completed will be added to student's transcripts.
+Exceptions of the pass/fail assessment are permitted if approved by the Dean of Academics. - All Flexible Credit courses that are completed will be added to student's transcripts.